Ding Xuexiang

-Ding Xuexiang (born 13 September 1962) is a Chinese politician who is currently the first-ranked vice premier of China and the sixth-ranked member of the Politburo Standing Committee of the Chinese Communist Party.
+Ding Xuexiang (born 13 September 1961) is a Chinese politician who is currently the first-ranked vice premier of China and the sixth-ranked member of the Politburo Standing Committee of the Chinese Communist Party.

-Considered a close confidant of CCP general secretary Xi Jinping, Ding served as Xi's staff during his tenure in Shanghai, then followed him to Beijing.
+Considered a close confidant of CCP general secretary Xi Jinping, Ding served on Xi's staff during his tenure in Shanghai, then followed him to Beijing.
 He served as the director of the CCP General Secretary's Office between 2013 and 2023 and the director of the CCP General Office between 2017 and 2023.
 He was also a member of the 19th Party Politburo, and a Secretary of the Party Secretariat between 2017 and 2022.

 Early life and education

-Ding Xuexiang was born in Nantong, Jiangsu province, on 13 September 1962.
-He enrolled in college in 1978 at the age of 16, graduating from the Northeast Heavy Machinery Institute in Qinghuangdao, later renamed Yanshan University, in 1982 with a degree in engineering.
+Ding Xuexiang was born in Nantong, Jiangsu province, on 13 September 1961.
+In 1977, at the age of 16, Ding enrolled as an undergraduate at the Northeast Heavy Machinery Institute in Qinhuangdao (later Yanshan University), graduating with an engineering degree in 1982.

 Ding got his first job at the Shanghai Research Institute of Materials (SRIM) in 1982, where he first served as a research fellow.
 He joined the Chinese Communist Party (CCP) in 1984, and also became the Communist Youth League secretary at the SRIM that year.
 In 1988, he became the director of the institute's General Office and Propaganda Department, later becoming the director of the No. 9 Department in 1992.
 He enrolled in the Fudan University School of Management in 1989, gaining a master's degree in science and management via part-time studies in 1994.
-In 1994, he became a deputy director of the institute, and eventually became its director and Party secretary in 1996, serving in those positions until 1999.
+In 1994, he became a deputy director of the institute, then its director and Party secretary in 1996, serving in those positions until 1999.